glasgowm148/Calamity/README.md

     $ curl -s https://github.com/glasgowm148/Calamity/docs/install.sh | bash

-If the environment needs tweaking for SDKMAN to be installed, the installer will prompt you accordingly and ask you to restart.
+If the environment needs tweaking for Calamity to be installed.

 > `run.sh` configures environemntal variables for the number of embeddings, the dataset location, and how many lines to give to each *Actor* before running the code.